 Most cases of breast cancer are found by women noticing unusual changes, taking the initiative and visiting their doctor.
 A common sign of breast cancer is a lump or swelling in the breast, upper chest or armpit.
 You might feel the lump, but not see it.
 Remember most lumps in the breast are not cancerous, but it’s always important to get it checked out.

 Other signs and symptoms include changes in the size of shape of the breast, a change in skin texture (for example puckering or dimpling of the skin), a change in the colour of the breast (it may look red or inflamed), changes to the nipple (including a rash or crusting) or any unusual discharge from either nipple.

 What Should I Do If I Suspect Any of the Above Signs?

 Make an appointment with your GP as soon as possible if you have any concerns in relation to the above signs or symptoms.
-Remember, the sooner you get checked out the better things will be, either in terms of putting your might at rest or getting the right treatment.
+Remember, the sooner you get checked out the better things will be, either in terms of putting your mind at rest or getting the right treatment.

 Your GP will look at and examine your breasts at the appointment.
 If they’re not sure what’s causing the lump or symptoms, they will refer you to a hospital or breast clinic for further tests.

 In most cases, tests show the lumps or symptoms are not caused by breast cancer.
 Lumps in the breasts can have lots of different causes.
 Most are due to something harmless, such as a non-cancerous tissue growth (fibroadenoma) or a build-up of fluid (breast cyst).